-All active sites (those in any active cluster) had an activity z(t) (with parameters a, β , and δ randomly generated), and all other points had an activity z(t) equal to zero.
+Any sites in an active cluster were deemed "active sites" and assigned an activity z(t), and all other points had an activity z(t) equal to zero.
 We grouped the activities for all solution points together into the vector $\vec{z}(t)$.
-Synthetic EEG data was then generated by multiplying the sources $\vec{z}(t)$ by the lead field matrix L. The BOLD signal was generated via the differential equations, acting directly on z(t) for each solution point.
+Synthetic EEG data was then generated by multiplying the sources $\vec{z}(t)$ by the lead field matrix L. The BOLD signal was generated via the differential equations, acting directly on z(t)for each solution point.
+The BOLD signal was sampled so as to simulate a series of five trials with fMRI scan times not synchronized to the trial design, collected in a post stimulus time histogram.
+That is, BOLD was sampled on average five times every 2 s, but with irregular spacing.
 Gaussian noise (uncorrelated in space and time) was added to all the values for these synthetically produced EEG and BOLD signals.
-The noise level was scaled so that the standard deviation was a pre-chosen fraction of the maximal signal value.
+As stated before, the noise level was scaled so that the standard deviation was a pre-chosen fraction of the maximal signal value.
 For example, if the noise fraction was 0.1, then the Gaussian noise added to the EEG signal would have a standard deviation of 0.1 times the maximum EEG signal amplitude (maximum across all channels and the whole trial), and the Gaussian noise added to the fMRI signal would have a standard deviation of 0.1 times the maximal fMRI signal.

 After noise was added, the signals were then preprocessed (fMRI data was whitened, and the EEG signal was passed through a notch filter to remove signal components above 50 Hz).
 After performing the inversion procedure, the solution sources were compared to the true sources, z.
 The most critical comparisons were true source location versus solution source location, and true signal time courses versus solution time courses.

-For our model reduction procedure, PCA and ICA were performed by the FastICA algorithm [28], using a "skew" non-linearity.
+For our model reduction procedure, PCA and ICA were performed by the FastICA algorithm (Hyvärinen, 1999), using a "skew" nonlinearity.
 We found that FastICA's "symmetric approach" produces better quality solutions, but was more likely to fail to converge than the "deflation approach"; thus our procedure made up to two attempts with the symmetric approach, and if they both failed, used the deflation option as a fall-back.
 Over the course of thousands of test trials with synthetic data sets, this strategy was sufficient to produce a solution in each case.
 Since it was impossible to manually oversee the generation of so many solutions, invariably some low quality ICA results were obtained.
 Refinements to the ICA algorithm (or finding a more robust alternative) could further improve the quality of the model-reduced joint inverse.